 There are no general rules here: it really depends on the severity of the issue, whether there is a temporary workaround, etc. In most cases, you will be able to get a hotfix from support, or from the issue page in the Support Center.
 Sometimes, there's no possibility of a hotfix and you will have to wait for the next minor release.
-Since we publish releases every three weeks or so on average, it's unlikely you'd have to wait too long.
+Since we publish releases every three weeks or so on average, it's unlikely you'll have to wait very long.

 No, there is no such premium level of support.
 We endeavor to fix critical bugs (that is, those without a viable workaround or those visible to many customers) as soon as possible.

 No, I'm afraid there isn't.
 We do not incorporate other people's code into our own because there are too many legal ramifications.
 To be honest we prefer implementing the solution to a given issue/suggestion ourselves rather than pay legal fees to cover those ramifications.
 We are, after all, developers - it says so in our company name.

 If you are targeting .NET, then DXperience and Universal Subscriptions contain the entire source for the controls for all platforms (DevExpress does not ship source code for CodeRush and Report Server).
 Other .NET subscriptions ship without the source code.